It’s World Pi Day! And I’m sharing a Mini Pi Day Unit Study with you.

-Why is today World Pi day?
+Why is there a World Pi Day?
 Because the numerical equivalent of Pi is, 3.141592653589… and is almost always shortened to 3.14.
-Since today is March the 14th or 3/14 many mathematicians and other geeky folk celebrate today as Pi Day.
+Because March the 14th or 3/14 many mathematicians and other geeky folk celebrate the day as World Pi Day.

 A Mini Pi Day Unit Study